Hotmoka/hotmoka/README.md

 You can verify that the balance of the account has been decreased, through the `moka state` command.

-The state of the the Hotmoka nodes of the testnet is now as in Figure 18.
+The state of the Hotmoka nodes of the testnet is now as in Figure 18.
 As that figure shows, a dependency has been created, automatically, from `family-0.0.1.jar` to `io-takamaka-code.jar`.
 This is because all Takamaka code will use the run-time classes of the Takamaka language, hence the `moka install` command adds them, by default.
 Note that a dependency must already be installed in the node